 Understanding Low-Profile GPU and Single-Slot Design

 Low-profile single-slot GPUs are specifically designed for compact systems with power and space requirements.
-Their height is limited to 2.2 inches, making them easy to integrate into small form factor (SFF) systems.
+Their height is limited to 2.2 inches, making them easy to integrate into small-form-factor (SFF) systems.
 On the other hand, single-slot GPUs have vertically slimmed cooling solutions that make it easier to fit adjacent PCI-Express slots, allowing for better integration into restrictive systems.

 Top Picks for Best Low-Profile GPUs in 2025